maxgenest/kanedama/frontend/README.md

 ### Design

-Global design to follow can be found below (feel free to improve and/or add your personnal touch)
+Global design to follow can be found below (feel free to improve and/or add your personnal touch - you won't be penalized if not)

 |                        User page                        |
 | :-----------------------------------------------------: |